BOJIT/BOJIT.github.io/src/routes/(content)/projects/Van_Part_1.svelte.md

 ![Van_Part_1-Shell.JPG]({import.meta.env.VITE_IMAGE_BASE}/posts/Van_Part_1-Final.JPG)

-This is hopefully part one in a multi-part series.
+This is part one in a multi-part series.
 There are far too many details to cover on this website, but hopefully I'll be able to cover the highlights here!
-I'll place links to the next article here when they are ready.
-But in the meantime, here are a few more photos from the restoration!
+Read on about the interior conversion in [Part 2](/projects/Van_Part_2).
+In the meantime, here are a few more photos from the restoration!

 <Gallery tiles={[...tiles]}/>